sussy-code/smov/.github/CONTRIBUTING.md

  - The movie-web Discord server

 ### Discord Server
-If you do not have a GitHub account, or would like to discuss a feature or bug with us before making an issue, you can join our Discord server!
+If you do not have a GitHub account, or would like to discuss a feature or bug with us before making an issue, you can join our Discord server.

 <a href="https://discord.movie-web.app"><img src="https://discordapp.com/api/guilds/871713465100816424/widget.png?style=banner2" alt="Discord Server"></a>